spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/deployment-manager/tutorial-deploymentmgr-play.md

 <%(TOC)%>
-# Multiple deployments for session-based games
+# [Deprecated] Multiple deployments for session-based games
 ## 6: Play your game

 ### Step 1: Launch clients with the Launcher